Weekly athletic recaps are compiled using information each individual head coach submits to the Athletic Office at the time of publication.

 In their home and season opener against Sturgeon Bay on Friday, August 29th, the Hawks brought home a decisive 3-1 win against the Clippers.

 Under brand new Ruud Soccer Complex lights, and in front of a very big crowd, the boys settled into possession early and kept their composure throughout the physical game.
-The scoring opened with Jackson Meier ’27 making a great tackle, Roy Rivera ’26 poking the ball away back to Meier who found the back of the net in the 18th minute.
+The scoring opened with Jackson Meier ’27 making a great tackle, and Roy Rivera ’26 poking the ball away back to Meier who found the back of the net in the 18th minute.

-Brennen Luchun-Ledvina ’26 added a goal in the 33rd minute with a powerful shot from outside the 18 yard box.
+Brennen Luchun-Ledvina ’26 added a goal in the 33rd minute with a powerful shot from outside the 18-yard box.
 Luchun-Ledvina added another goal in the 47th minute with a free kick that hit the crossbar before going in.
 The Clippers got on the board in the 77th minute, but their comeback fell short.

 “The late chance was a bit unfortunate, but something to always learn from,” said Coach Joe Manley.
 “We were proud of the players’ efforts and a great start to the season against an organized and athletic team.”